-- The third type of influence campaign is called “disinformation,” where false information spreads through social networks like wildfire and causes confusion among voters.
+- The third type of influence campaign is “disinformation,” where false information spreads through social networks like wildfire and causes voters confused.

 Political influencer marketing is a new form of digital marketing that takes advantage of social media networks and the ease with which information can be shared.
-It does this by targeting politicians, government officials, and other influential individuals to persuade them to support your cause or idea.
+It targets politicians, government officials, and other influential individuals to persuade them to support your cause or idea.

-This type of political campaigning has been used in recent years for everything from presidential elections to campaigns against climate change legislation.
+This type of political campaigning has recently been used for everything from presidential elections to campaigns against climate change legislation.

 What are some ways you could use it?
 If you’ve noticed an increase in fake news on Facebook lately but don’t have time to combat it yourself, reach out!
 We offer consulting services tailored specifically for this purpose.
 How would you like us to help promote your campaign?
 Let us know, and we’ll provide solutions!